customerio/customerio-android/README.md

             }
 ```

+> Tip: See [Callbacks/Error handling](#Callbacks/Error-handling) to learn more about handling of callbacks and errors.

 ## Track a custom event

 Once you've identified a customer, you can use the `track` method to capture customer activity and send it Customer.io, optionally supplying event data with your request